olchui428/isom3000h-project/README.md

 - [`AccreditationStorage`](contract/contracts/storage/nft/AccreditationStorage.sol):
 - [`CertificateStorage`](contract/contracts/storage/nft/CertificateStorage.sol):

-A utility library [`Set.sol`](contract/contracts/utils/Set.sol) to facilitate storage functionalities has also been implemented.

 ##### Part 1.1.3: NFT

 Since every Certificate and Accreditation is issued or established in form of an NFT, the NFT Contracts will be implemented based on the ERC721 token standard.
 Specifically, 2 smart Contracts will inherit the ERC721 token implemented by OpenZeppelin: